laravel-liberu/documentation/docs/backend/forms.md

     the `Form` class has fluent helper functions for setting/overriding most attributes
 - a `VueForm` component needs to be included in the view/page/parent component, taking as parameter the URI path used to obtain the form-builder's resulting object
-- an `EnsoForm` component should be included in the view/page/parent component, taking the URI path needed to make the ajax request and fetch the form configuration.
+- an `LiberuForm` component should be included in the view/page/parent component, taking the URI path needed to make the ajax request and fetch the form configuration.
-    Acts like a wrapper for the `VueForm` within the Enso ecosystem
+    Acts like a wrapper for the `VueForm` within the Liberu ecosystem

 ## Usage